 The acceptance page should be a separate page and no longer than one page.
 The first sentence should be centered, “Master’s Thesis Committee” should be left-justified, and all other content should be right-justified.
 Please view the example.

-When submitting IUPUI ScholarWorks, the acceptance page cannot contain signatures.
-Signatures should only be on the copy submitted to the University Graduate School at email@example.com.
+When uploading the format-approved document to ScholarWorks, the acceptance page will not contain signatures.
+A copy of the signed acceptance page will be submitted separately to the University Graduate School at firstname.lastname@example.org.

 The copyright page should be a separate page and no longer than one page.
 All content on this page should be centered.
 Please view the example.